They say you are what you drive. But if you drive a cheap car, it doesn’t have to say you’re cheap (let’s call it brilliantly frugal instead).

 A rear spoiler affects your car’s aerodynamics, and in the process, it can give a slight boost to your miles per gallon and help the car handle better at speed.
 The wing-thing also can scream “sporty car” (not to be confused with “sports car”) with a quick-add installation.
 You have a choice when it comes to the type of spoiler, too, from ones that stick on via adhesive to others that require drilling.
 Design options are aplenty, including flush mount, but this is also where the cost starts to climb.
 The cost also depends on the type of car you have, so keep that in mind if you’re hoping for a custom or adjustable spoiler.
 Also, they aren’t just for cars; truck spoilers exist, too.
 You can find a lip spoiler for less than $40.

 With options such as stainless steel or chrome-plated, it’s possible that upgrading the fuel-filler door could make the rest of your car’s exterior look cheaper — but we say it’s worth the risk.
 Locking versions also are available.
 Don’t want to spend more than $30 to make your car look more expensive than it is?
 Done.

 Add a Hood Protector

 Who doesn’t love products that do double duty?
 In this case, a hood protector gives your vehicle a minor makeover and shields the hood and windshield from bugs and road debris.
 There’s also an aerodynamic advantage, too.
 You shouldn’t have a problem finding one for less than $60.
-Installation is typically about no drilling, but between the instructions and included mounting hardware, you shouldn’t need to bring in a pro.
+Between the instructions and included mounting hardware, you shouldn’t need to bring in a pro for the installation.